jeffreykegler/hoonlint/misc/whitespace.md

 Runstep lines should be aligned at the **runstep base column**, with exceptions.
-The runstep base column location for each running hoon, and the exceptions, if any, are stated in the specification of the running hoon that directly contains the running.
+The runstep base column location is usually one stop after the column location of the running, but there are exceptions, as described in "Details".

 Within a runstep line, the runsteps should be tightly aligned, or they should follow runstep inter-line alignment, as described next.

+A running is terminated by a
+TISTIS, which should be aligned with the running.
+The TISTIS should be vertically separated, with comments aligned with the running, and with the runsteps.

 ### Runstep inter-line alignment